Year-Round Strength Training Exercises for Ultrarunners

 For many runners, the season is wrapping up and athletes are starting to look forward to the next year and new adventures, challenges, and goals.
-As you take stock of the past season and look ahead to what is next, you may wonder if strength training is for you and how to incorporate it into your training year.
+As you take stock of the season and look ahead to what is next, you may wonder if strength training is for you and how to incorporate it into your training year.
 Or, perhaps you currently do strength training and aren’t sure if it’s structured to provide optimal benefits, without hindering your running performance.
-As a CTS Coach and avid participant in strength training, I believe many athletes can benefit from strength training, assuming they are hitting the marks and getting adequate recovery with their current run volume and programming.
+As a CTS Coach and avid participant in strength training, I believe many athletes benefit from strength training.
+This assumes, of course, they hit the marks and get adequate recovery within their current run volume and programming.
 Strength training should enhance your run training; not take away from it.
 Using strength appropriately for your goals and the phase of your training season can lead to be a more durable, resilient athlete.

 Something I discuss with my athletes is to periodize your strength training to match your running “seasons” and goals.
 If you divide the training year into Early (sometimes this can be considered “transition” or “off” season), Mid, and Late season, you can begin to think of how you would structure your strength training to compliment your running as it builds, peaks, and backs off each year.

 As you move through these periods, your reps and sets (also known as volume) will change, as will some of the exercises you perform.
 For instance, we typically program training that is least race-specific farther away from your events, moving to more specific work as the race approaches.
 Applying this to strength training, you may work on power and plyometrics in the early/off season when run volume and subsequent fatigue is low, and transition to different exercises–at lower volume–later in the season when fatigue is high and most of your resources are aimed at your higher running volume.
 Just as your running evolves and changes through the year from building volume to blocks of higher-intensity training, your strength training should shift along with those changes.

 Year-Round Strength Training Exercises for Trail and Ultrarunners